lucas-a-meyer/lucas-a-meyer.github.io/_posts/2021-05-15-the-feather-the-bathroom-scale-and-the-kangaroo.md

 ---
 layout: post
-title: The feather, the bathroom scale and the kangaroo
+title: "The feather, the bathroom scale and the kangaroo"
 date: 2021-05-15 12:00 -0400
 categories: data science
 ---